 Dr David Stevenson, Head of Division of Media, Communication and Performing Arts at Queen Margaret University, said: “QMU has been delivering courses in culture and creativity for over forty years and we are committed to the sustainability and diversity of the cultural sector in Scotland.
 It is vital that young people, irrespective of their background, have accessible routes into the creative industries and we are very keen to partner with other institutions to help create even more opportunities for this to happen.

 “We are therefore delighted to work with New College Lanarkshire to help ensure the ongoing delivery of its high quality performing arts portfolio with a view to the courses being up and running in time for the August start this year.”

 New College Lanarkshire offers a range of performing arts courses in professional dance, acting, performance and musical theatre across various levels up to degree.
-For more information, visit: http://www.nclanarkshire.ac.uk/courses/performing-arts
+Find out more about New College Lanarkshire's performing arts courses.

 Queen Margaret University also offers degree-level programmes in acting, costume design and construction, drama, and performance.